 While offering fewer options than larger ski resorts, you won’t go hungry (or thirsty) at Jiminy Peak Ski Resort.
 Please note that many of the below are only open on weekends and holidays.
 If you’d like more options, the Berkshires themselves have many restaurants and bars.

-JJ’s Lodge: The food court at JJ’s Lodge offers burgers, pizzas, burritos, soups, salads, and chilies, along with many kid-friendly options.
+- JJ’s Lodge: The food court at JJ’s Lodge offers burgers, pizzas, burritos, soups, salads, and chilies, along with many kid-friendly options.
 Try the cinnamon rolls and John Harvard’s handcrafted beer (though maybe not together).
-In the lodge on weekends and holidays, you’ll also find Powder Maker Donuts (on the patio), and Drifted In Coffee and Spirits.
+In the lodge on weekends and holidays, you’ll also find Powder Maker Donuts (on the patio), and Let It Snow Coffee and Spirits.

-Peak Sweets: In the courtyard of Village Center, find organic coffee and locally made chocolates (closed Tuesday through Thursday).
+- Peak Sweets: In the courtyard of Village Center, find organic coffee and locally made chocolates (weekends and holidays).

 Rentals and Gear